Management Reporter 2012 Training Manual

 Get a grip on Management Reporter in an afternoon with my self-study training manual.

-Learning to use MR the right way on your own can take many hours, if not months, of experimentation and trial and error.
-Who has that kind of time?
-Instead of spending countless hours on message boards and searching Help, this guide will get you quickly up to speed on the best way to use Management Reporter to design financial reports.
+Instead of spending countless hours on message boards and searching Help, this downloadable guide will get you quickly up to speed on the best way to use Management Reporter to design financial reports.
 Whether you’re a consultant or end user.

 Creating Reports in Management Reporter I—How to Create 4 Foundation Reports is an in-depth in-color self-study training manual that walks you through report creation using annotated screenshots.